ifarshgar/IOT-Motor-Controller/README.md

 # MotorController

-A simple and efficient motor controller project.
+A simple and efficient motor controller project using PI4J Raspberry Pi for Java.
+The project has an LCD display to show the status of the motor and uses GPIO pins for controlling the motor's speed, direction, and duration.

 ## Features